bockp/Edge-Detection-project/edge.md

 ## Prewitt

-The Prewitt operator, developed by Judith M. S. Prewitt[^PRE1970], is also based on the gradient of the gray level intensity function[Equation.1].
+The Prewitt operator, developed by Judith M. S. Prewitt[^PRE1970], is also based on the gradient of the gray level intensity function[Equation.1], and functions in  a similar way to the Sobel algorithm, though using different convolution masks[Fig.4]

-*reading a few papers to complete the description. probably needs image of kernels and explanation of main difference with sobel (doesn't have a smoothing step)*
-*actually, it might be best to reverse the position of the Prewitt and Sobel operators as the Prewitt one is a simpler version of the Sobel one really. first mentioned publication about it seems to be 1970 versus 1968 for sobel, so not sure which came first X/*

 ![Fig.4](images/prewitt.jpg)
+**Fig.4 Prewitt operator's horizontal and vertical convolution masks[^MAI2009]**

 ## Laplacian based methods:

 The Laplacian is a 2D isotropic measure of the 2nd spatial derivative [Equation.3].
 It is used to detect regions of rapid intensity change in an image :